OpenCloudHub/infra-live/README.md

 terragrunt hcl format --check --all terragrunt run plan --all

-# Import Modules repo or existing infra
+# Import Modules repo or existing infra when Guthub provider has issues
 cd non-prod/github
 terragrunt import 'github_repository.all["infra-modules"]' infra-modules